krystiaL/krystiaL/README.md

   </h3>
   <p>
     I'm currently completing my final year of study for a <i><b>Bachelor's degree in Global Innovation Studies at Toyo University</b></i>, where my focus lies in <i><b>corporate analysis</b></i>.
 Through my research project titled <i><b>"Cloud-Powered Renaissance: IBM's Resurgence in Tech's Battlefield"</b></i>, I discovered that cloud computing and artificial intelligence played pivotal roles in enhancing the turnaround and sustainability of technology companies.
-This insight motivated me to enroll in a <i><b>rigorous six-month part-time program in data science and AI at Le Wagon Tokyo</b></i> where I gained several skillsets in <i><b>data analytics, machine learning, deep learning, and MLOps</b></i>; I also gained a deeper understanding of the underlying advantages and fundamental principles linking these two transformative technologies.
+This insight motivated me to enroll in a <i><b>rigorous six-month part-time program in data science and AI at Le Wagon Tokyo</b></i> where I gained several skillsets in <i><b>data analytics, machine learning, deep learning, and MLOps</b></i>.
   </p>
 </div>
 </div>